← Back to ArticlesTraining Tips

 • Social eating is constant.
 Work parties, family gatherings, catch-ups with friends.
 Every event involves food.
 Often rich food.
 In quantities larger than normal.

 • Alcohol is everywhere.
 Christmas drinks at the office.
 Wine with dinner.
 Festive cocktails.
 Pub catch-ups.
-Even if you're not a big drinker normally, December adds up.
+Even if you are not a big drinker normally, December adds up.

 • Routines collapse.
 Offices close.
 Schedules change.
-The regular gym slot that worked all year suddenly doesn't fit.
+The regular gym slot that worked all year suddenly does not fit.
 Kids are home from school.
 Travel happens.

 • Motivation disappears.
 When everything else is about indulgence, self-discipline feels out of step.
-"I'll start fresh in January" whispers seductively.
+"I will start fresh in January" whispers seductively.

 • Weather is grim.
 Cold, dark, wet.
 The idea of going outside to exercise holds zero appeal.